UofT-DSI/algorithms_and_data_structures/assignments/assignment 2.md

 ## Objective

 The partner assignment aims to provide students with the opportunity to practice coding in an interview context.
+You will analyze your partner's Assignment 1.
+Moreover, code reviews are common practice in a software development team.
+This assignment should give you a taste of the code review process.

 ## Group Size

 Each group should have 2 people.
+You will be assigned a partner

 ## Outline

 ### Part 1:

-Hop on a Zoom call with your partner.
-One of you is the interviewer.
-The interviewee will record the Zoom call (get the necessary permissions).
+Hop on a Zoom call with your assigned partner.
+Pretend they are a collueage at your company or an interviewer.
+One of you will present your assignment 1 submission in the following steps.

-The interviewer will ask either one of the questions they have mastered in Assignment 1 i.e. say the question number.
-The interviewee will click on the link associated with that number and share their screen.
-Give the interviewee around 20 minutes to solve the problem.
-Feel free to give hints or calcifications about the problem.
-The interviewee should:
+- Explain the question to your partner and trace the examples you have made.
+Ensure your partner understand the problem.

--   Attempt to solve the problem while explaining their thought process using correct terminology learned in class
+- Explain your initial approaches to the problem and why they worked or didn't work using appropriate terminology learned in class.

--   When proposing the final solution, give its time and space complexity
+- Walk through your final solution.
+Give its time and space complexity and derived them.

--   Explain why their solution works using words

-It’s totally normal if the interviewee doesn’t solve the problem!
-Real-interviewers care about your thought process and any progress you make counts.
-Moreover, real interviewers usually give you more time.

-At the end of the 20 minutes, the interviewee should stop the recording and take a screenshot of what they’ve done.
-Now, the interviewer and interviewee switch.
+Your partner is encouraged to ask you questions while you present.
+Your partner should understand the problem, it's challenges, and solution nearly as well as you do by the end of the call.
+When the first partner is done, switch roles.
+Send each other your Assignment 1 submission at the end of the call.

 ### Part 2:

-Create a Jupyter Notebook and complete the following about the problem you were asked during the interview.
+Create a Jupyter Notebook, create 6 of the following headings, and complete the following about the your partner's assignment 1:

--   Paraphrase the problem in your own words
+-   Paraphrase the problem in your own words.

--   Create 2 new examples of each problem

--   Code the solution in Python (code chunk).
-Try to find the best time and space complexity solution!
+-   Create 1 new example and 1 example your partner made and explain them.

+-   Copy the solution your partner wrote.

--   Explain why your solution works
+-   Explain why their solution works in your own words.

--   Explain the problem’s and space complexity
+-   Explain the problem’s and space complexity in your own words.

--   Explain the thinking to an alternative solution (no coding required, but a classmate reading this should be able to code it up based off your text)

-This is the same as part 1 of assignment 1!
+-   Critique your partner's solution, including explanation, if there is anything should be adjusted.

 ### Part 3:

-Please write a 200 word reflection documenting your studying process from assignment 1 and the interview (part 1) at the bottom of the Juypter Notebook.
+Please write a 200 word reflection documenting your studying process from assignment 1, and your presentation and reviewing experience with your partner at the bottom of the Juypter Notebook under a new heading "Reflection."
 Again, export this Notebook as pdf.

+## Submission Requirements

-Submission Requirements In the same repository you submitted assignment 1, please ADD the following
+In the same repository you submitted assignment 1, please ADD the following

--   EITHER

-    -   The Zoom video recording where you were the interviewee.
-Note, GitHub has a 2GB file size limit.

-    -   A text file containing a link to google drive or other public cloud storage.
-Make sure the permissions are such that anyone with the link can view

--   AND One PDF of part 2 and part 3
+-   The PDF of the Jupyter Notebook you created for Assignment 2.

 Please name your files appropriately!

 ## Evaluation Criteria

-For the interview, we are looking for the following

--   Student understands what the question is asking

--   Thought process is logical and clear, utilizing methods learned in class

--   Correctness, time, and space complexity of the coding solution

--   Clarity in explaining why the solution works, its time and space complexity

-For the PDF, we are looking for the same points as assignment 1
+We are looking for the similar points as Assignment 1

 -   Problem is accurately stated in the student’s own words

--   Two examples are correct and easily understandable
+-   New example is correct and easily understandable

 -   Correctness, time, and space complexity of the coding solution

 -   Clarity in explaining why the solution works, its time and space complexity

--   Clarity in the proposal to the alternative solution
+-   Quality of critique of your partner's assignment, if necessary

 ## Submission Deadline